FamilySearch/GEDCOM.io/_pages/yaml-file-format.md

     If present with a true value,
     the URI documented by this YAML file is not yet releeased;
-    breaking changed may appear in the future without changing the URI.
+    breaking changes may appear in the future without changing the URI.

     If absent, or if present with a false value, the URI documented by this YAML file is released;